makersacademy/chitter-challenge/README.md

 Usage
 ------

 First make sure PostgreSQL was installed properly.
-Then download and run the app in command line.
+Then download and run the app in command line:

 ```
 $ git clone https://github.com/yyl29/chitter-challenge.git